albakhrani/DGLC_bundle/README.md

 > **When Bias Lives in the Label: Diagnosing and Correcting Label-Resident
 > Group Gaps, with a Graduate-Employability Case Study**
-> Saleh Abdul Amir Mohammad, Ye Xin, Ali A. AL-Bakhrani, Chen Qian, Majid Ayoubi.
+> Saleh Abdul Amir Mohammad, Ye Xin, Ali A. AL-Bakhrani, Chen Qian.
 > (target venue: *IEEE Access* — citation finalized on acceptance; see `CITATION.cff`.)

 The paper introduces two methods and demonstrates them on a graduate-employability